Mouse Cleaning

 Mouse Cleaning is a 1948 one-reel animated cartoon and the 38th Tom and Jerry short.
 The title is a play on "house cleaning".
 It was produced in Technicolor and released to theatres on December 11, 1948, by Metro-Goldwyn-Mayer and again on February 18, 1956.
 It was animated by Irven Spence, Kenneth Muse, Ed Barge and Ray Patterson, who were the usual animators for the Tom and Jerry cartoons in the early 1940s up until the late 1950s.
-It was directed by William Hanna and Joseph Barbera, and produced by Fred Quimby; no writer has yet been credited.
+It was produced by Fred Quimby and directed by William Hanna and Joseph Barbera; both men were not credited.
 The music was scored by Scott Bradley and the backgrounds were created by Robert Gentle.

 Plot

 While chasing Jerry in the garden, Tom runs through a mud puddle and then into the house, tracking mud on the kitchen floor right after Mammy Two Shoes has finished cleaning.
 As punishment, Mammy makes Tom clean the floor and orders him to keep the house clean, while she leaves to go shopping, or "we is gonna be minus one cat around here."

 Once she is gone, Jerry wants to sabotage Tom, so he begins making a mess around the house by, among other things, emptying the ashtray onto the floor, squirting ink from a fountain pen into a pail, juggling food, bringing an old horse and pushing an ink stamp pad onto Tom's paws while he takes a nap, causing the cat to leave a long trail of paw prints in the living room.

 Tom throws Jerry down the laundry chute into the basement and quickly cleans the room.
 As he does so, a coal truck arrives at the house to make a delivery, and Jerry uses a rope to pull the truck's delivery chute up to the living room window, causing the house to flood with coal.
 When Mammy returns from shopping and discovers this, she blames Tom, who flees.
 As he runs, Mammy throws lumps of coal at him, one of which knocks him out.